Corionis/ELS/artifacts/document/ideas.md

      - What are the other permutations?
  * How to handle N-sided monges?
 Cannot delete .volmonger if so.

+## Command Line Options
+ * -p file : Publisher collection file
+ * -pl library : Publisher library to process, default all
+ * -s file : Subscriber collection file
+ * -sl library : Subscriber library to match against, default same name as Publisher's, not valid if the -pl option not specified
+ * -k : Keep .volmonger files, default is to delete them as they are processed
+ * -t : Test run, validate, scan, and match but do not make any changes
+ * -c : Validate collections files only then exit
+ * -d level : Logging level, default info
+ * -log file : Log file, default VolMonger.log in directory where "run" is executed

+The simplest command line would be just the -p and -s options.

+The -k option applies to the Provider.
+Subscriber .volmonger files are not involved in a run.

+---

+IDEA: A way to manage who got what with multiple Subscribers.

+Have an option to scan a Publisher for "completed" .volmonger files.

+A "completed" .volmonger file contains "done" markers by date for each Subscriber.

+Subscribers, by name, could be kept in a separate JSON file.

+As runs are made with Subscribers a stamp is added to the .volmonger file.

+Work-out the stamp and "done" logic.

+Once it all works it could just be part of the process.

+---

 ### Process
 This is a file-for-file matching/synchronization process.